dongjh20/MCCT/README.md

 <img src="Resources/experiment1.gif" align="center" width="100%"/>

-### Mixing physical vehicles, virtual vehicles and the driving simulator
+### Mixing physical miniature vehicles, virtual vehicles and the ego vehicle of a driving simulator

 #### The formation of the platoon for experiment 2 is shown below.